District II Referee Program

 - Enforce the laws of the game

-- Apply the advantage clause
+- Apply the advantage of the game

 - Terminate a game if deemed necessary